jaklevab/TWITTERSES/python_scripts/README.md

 ## Census Data

 Before running the location pipeline, the census data needs to be stored locally.
 Depending on the resolution of the data wanted for the later training, you may use the ``IRIS`` or ``insee`` flag.
-The __IRIS__ dataset is already provided in the [INSEE IRIS](../data_files/INSEE_IRIS) while the __INSEE\_200m__ needs to be downloaded following the link in the README file.
+The __IRIS__ dataset is already provided in the [INSEE IRIS](../data_files/INSEE_IRIS) while the[INSEE 200m](../data_files/INSEE_200m)needs to be downloaded following the link in the README file.
 Similarly,  annotation of linkedin users for professional occupation was done using the census data provided in the [INSEE_SOC](../data_files/INSEE SOC) folder.

 ## Location/Occupation Pipeline